Today I’m sharing our Canary Pro home security camera review.

 Alongside video, you can see the current temperature, humidity and air quality in your room, with historical data on a graph.
 I guess this might alert you to fire, flood or similar, or a broken boiler if the heating hasn’t come on while you’re away!

-We’ve only had the device for a month or so, but apparently, over time, Canary will learn what’s normal and not in any given environment.
+We’ve only had the device for a month or so, but apparently, over time, our Canary Pro review found that the device will learn what’s normal and not in any given environment.
 This prevents false alarms from pets, for example.

 When you get your Canary, it comes complete with free 12-hour cloud storage of footage captured, three downloads and five bookmarks (essentially you can tag video footage to tell Canary or other users what it is, like TV or computer movement).